 Barile joined the Colleges in 2010 as the assistant director of housing operations, and was appointed as the director of residential education in July of 2014.

-“This is a very well-deserved recognition of Brandon’s many and continuing contributions to the field,” says Vice President for Student Affairs Robb Flowers.
-“Brandon’s dedication to providing a better understanding of the climate for the issues faced by LGBTQ senior student affairs staff will serve as an essential resource for our field.”
+“This is a very well-deserved recognition of B’s many and continuing contributions to the field,” says Vice President for Student Affairs Robb Flowers.
+“Their dedication to providing a better understanding of the climate for the issues faced by LGBTQ senior student affairs staff will serve as an essential resource for our field.”

-In addition to his roles on campus, Barile is an active member of the Geneva community, as the president and tenured board member of the Geneva Lakefront Childcare Center.
-Barile received his B.A. in English at Keuka College, followed by a master’s degree in social sciences and student affairs from SUNY Binghamton.
-Brandon hopes to defend his dissertation by December 2015.
+In addition to their roles on campus, Barile is an active member of the Geneva community, as the president and tenured board member of the Geneva Lakefront Childcare Center.
+Barile received a B.A. in English at Keuka College, followed by a master’s degree in social sciences and student affairs from SUNY Binghamton.
+Barile hopes to defend their dissertation by December 2015.

 “It’s my hope that research into workplace experiences can encourage more diversity training on the unique challenges LGBTQ administrators face, which is primarily due to their outsider status,” Barile says.
 “I feel lucky to work at an institution that is actively investigating and recommending best practices for inclusion of all students, particularly via the Culture of Respect.”